 In fact, a number of concentrate makers enhance their finished product with pure terpenes.
 This is typically done for added flavor, as the more volatile terpenes can be lost during the extraction process.
 However, infusing concentrates with a specific terpene for added effect would be equally beneficial.
 For instance, pinene is a bronchodilator, which could benefit asthma patients.

 In fact, similar processes already exist.
 According to Jeff Raber, founder of The Werc Shop, a lab-testing facility in Los Angeles, they are able to infuse concentrates with the terpenes lost.
 “Based on the terpene-profile of each strain,” he added, “we can recreate as much of the whole plant component as possible.”

 Another potential application of terpenes could benefit users of medicated topicals.
 Nerolidol, a sedative terpene, is a known skin penetrant.
-Therefore, it could aid in cannabinoid absorption if infused in topicals.
+Therefore, if infused in topicals may aid in cannabinoid absorption.

 The benefits of terpenes are widely recognized, but they are just now being explored by experts in the cannabis industry.
 As Ethan Russo pointed out, terpenes may influence a number of cannabis’ benefits.
 Their interaction with cannabinoids often impacts the effectiveness of medical marijuana strains and products, and could be used to facilitate a better overall experience.